hoodieblanket/learningJourney/sops.md

 ## Setting up GIT

     sudo apt install git
-    git config --global user.name __username__ #sets global settings for this machine git config --global user.name # to check that its set properly, repeat for email check as well git config --global user.email __email address__
+    git config --global user.name __username__
+        #sets global settings for this machine
+    git config --global user.name
+        # to check that its set properly, repeat for email check as well
+    git config --global user.email __email address__
-    go to folder location and use git init to initialise that folder for repo
+        #go to folder location and use git init to initialise that folder for repo

+    git config --global credential.helper cache
+        #Set git to use the credential memory cache
+    git config --global credential.helper 'cache --timeout=7200'
+        # Set the cache to timeout after 2 hour (setting is in seconds)

 ## Popular